 Information We Collect

-We collect non-public personal information about you from the following sources:
+We may collect public and non-public personal information about you from the following sources:

 Information We Share

-We do not disclose any non-public personal information about our customers or former customers to any non-affiliated entity except as described below and otherwise required by law.
-We may disclose all of the information we collect, as described above, to provider companies that assist us in the servicing or administration of the service you have requested or authorized.
-When information is shared with companies that perform services on our behalf, we protect against the subsequent disclosure of that information.
-In no event do we disclose your personal information to companies that will use that information to contact you about their own products or services.
+We do not disclose any non-public personal information to any non-affiliated entity except as described below and otherwise required by law.
+We may disclose all of the information we collect, as described above, on an as-needed basis, and in accordance with our confidentiality obligations (if applicable), we may disclose each of these categories of personal information with our co-counsel, referral counsel, or service providers for case purposes.
+When information is shared with service providers on our behalf, we protect against the subsequent disclosure of that information.

 We may also disclose your personal information if required to do so by law (for example, a subpoena) or regulation, or in good faith to: